dway123/clip-motw/explainer.md

 ## Mark of the Web

 Mark of the Web would add an additional format, written on every write from a user agent.
 This should not be visible on read for existing web clipboard APIs, but would be visible to native application clipboards, and could be accessible via the proposed raw clipboard access API.
+The data contained would simply be `'web'`, to indicate that the origin was a web site.
+In the future, this may be extended to also allow for `'installed-web-application'`, `'native-application'`, etc.

 ```js
 // NOTE: This is a hypothetical representation in JS,